01 of 10

 Don't just settle for a lobster roll (here are 5 reasons why).
 If you've never eaten a lobster, or if it's been a while since you tangled with a crustacean, here is your step-by-step, visual guide to how to eat lobster.
 Follow these pictures and instructions, and you'll learn how to eat a lobster like a New Englander.

-Before we get started, be sure to tie on your lobster bib.
-Eating lobster can be rather sloppy business.Continue to 2 of 10 below.
+Before we get started, be sure to tie on a lobster bib.
+Eating a lobster... legs and all... can be rather sloppy business.Continue to 2 of 10 below.

 02 of 10

 Start by twisting off each of the lobster's claws at the point where they are attached to the body.
 American lobsters have one crusher claw and one pincher or ripper claw.
 The crusher claw, which is generally larger, has teeth for crushing shells.
 It can be either the lobster's right or left claw and is generally the tougher one to crack.
 But we'll get to that in a moment.Continue to 3 of 10 below.

 03 of 10